fredboys/Escape-room/README.md

 ## HTML Validator

+When running my HTML code through the [HTML Validation service](https://validator.w3.org/), the only errors I had were from the django code.
+There were no actual HTML erros.

 ## CSS Validator
 When running my CSS code through the [CSS Validation service](https://jigsaw.w3.org/css-validator/) I had no bugs.